fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

             - **Dev Note**: We made this change so that the immunity to river damage could remain after Age transition.
 Make sure to build your Barays!
     - **Majapahit**
         - The Pura Unique Quarter now gives an empire-wide discount to upgrading Towns into Cities.
-            - **Dev Note**: Majapahit's Unique Quarter was one of the few that didn’t have a passive effect that you retained into the next Age.
+            - **Dev Note**: Majapahit's Unique Quarter was one of the few that didn't have a passive effect that you retained into the next Age.
 We added an effect to the Norman Donjon for the same reason.
     - **Normans**
         - The Donjon Unique Quarter now gives a +10% Production bonus towards training Cavalry Units in that City.
     - **Inca**